Sugar River water at Kelleyville New Hampshire

 Check the USGS West Claremont gauge, rainfall, NH rules, stocking updates, weather, and water temperature.

-Are there special regulations on the Sugar River?+
+Are there special fishing rules on the Sugar River?

 Use current NH freshwater and trout rules because seasons and stocked-trout details can change.